-Lifetime Allowance (LTA) is the limit on the amount of pension benefit(s) that you can take from all of your registered pension arrangements, before you incur a tax charge on the value of your pension above the LTA.
+Lifetime Allowance (LTA) is the limit on the amount of pension benefit(s) that you can take from all of your registered pension arrangements.
+If a member exceeds their LTA, they will incur a tax charge when they take their benefits at retirement.
 These benefits include:

 - lump sums; and

 We will calculate your LTA either when you retire, or at age 75.
 We calculate this by: